MailTape/MailTape-v1/_posts/2021-04-18-Curved-Light.md

   primal.
 The tracks in the following playlist reach for any lingering emptiness sitting within us, offering a moment of calm and exhale.
-Press play and let your thoughts unravel like folded laundry, let them breathe and wave in the wind of these synthesizers.
+Press play and let your thoughts unravel like folded laundry, let them breathe and wave in the wind of these melodies.
 This Sunday morning, peace is no longer quite so elusive, it breathes in these rhythms before us.
 author: Sarah
 illustrator: Camille Célestin